Application and Registration Procedure: Level 1 Trainings

 If your application is approved you will receive an email informing you of your acceptance followed by other logistical information.

-Note To Foreign Students
+Note To International Students

 Tamalpa Institute is approved by the Department of Homeland Security, U.S. Citizenship and Immigration Services for issuance of M-1 vocational student visas for Immersion Format training only (Level 1 and Level 2).
 When we receive your training program deposit, we will send you a student visa application.
 You will need to contact your local American embassy/consulate to arrange for a visa interview.
 Please allow at least 3 months to apply for your visa.
 You must be proficient in the English language to attend this program.
 We do not provide instruction in ESL (English as a Second Language).